This post was inspired by lively discussions on the FIRE and LeanFire Reddit.

 Failed FIRE: What is the cost?

 I have attempted to point out some of the risks to people on social media.
-Their responses are usually a glib answer such as “I will just go back to work.”
+Their responses are usually a glib answer, such as “I will just go back to work.”
 The problem with that answer is, if your plan fails, it could be too late.
 It’s doubtful you’re going to abandon your FIRE dream due to a bad day in the stock market, or even two.

 You may not realize your plan is not working until it is too late.
-You may be several years, or even a decade into your plan when you realize you have a problem.
+You may be several years, or even a decade into your plan when you know you have a problem.
 In the case of a medical emergency, you may be physically unable to work.
 Re-entering the workforce may be harder than you anticipated.

 Let’s be clear: should you leave your profession prematurely and find out a handful of years down the road that your planning did not work out, you’re unlikely to get much sympathy.
 It’s highly unlikely your previous employers will hire you back.
 Even if they do, it may not be at the paygrades you were previously at.
-A ten-year hiatus in your resume may cause difficulty in seeking employment, if, for no other reason, ten years is a long time in certain industries, and skills perish over time.
+A ten-year hiatus in your resume may cause difficulty in seeking employment, if, for no other reason, ten years is a long time in specific industries, and skills perish over time.

 Your Definition of FIRE

 You should be prepared for the above situations, although I am hopeful these things do not happen to you.
-When you are prepared and have a plan in place to deal with the curve balls that life tosses at you, then that is the moment when you are truly financially “independent.”
+When you are prepared and have a plan in place to deal with the curve balls that life tosses at you, then that is the moment when you are genuinely financially “independent.”

 The key is to choose a path to FIRE that is sustainable and works for you, your family, and your goals.